Small noise may diversify collective motion in Vicsek model: Analysis under Open Boundary Conditions

-In \cite{Jad1} Jadbabaie $et~al.$ analyzed the system II without noise, and mentioned that to understand the effects of additive noise, one should focus on how noise affected the connectivity of the associated neighbor graphs.
-Later, Tahbaz-Salehi and Jadbabaie investigated the original Vicsek model without noise and claimed that the neighbor graphs were jointly connected over infinitely many time intervals for almost all initial states under periodic boundary conditions\cite{Jad2007}.
-The following Theorem provides an answer of how noise affects the connectivity under the open boundary conditions: \begin{thm} For system II (or system I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), $\{G(t)\}_{t=0}^{\infty}$ is not uniformly jointly weakly connected with probability $1$. \end{thm} The proof of this theorem which uses the idea appearing in the proof of Lemma \ref{lem3} is put in Appendix.
+Jadbabaie \emph{et al.} \cite{Jad1} analyzed System II without noise and found that to understand the effects of additive noise, one must focus on how noise affects the connectivity of the associated neighbor graphs.
+Later, Tahbaz-Salehi and Jadbabaie \cite{Jad2007} investigated the original Vicsek model without noise and found that the neighbor graphs are jointly connected over infinitely many time intervals for almost all initial states under periodic boundary conditions.
+The following Theorem provides an answer to how noise affects the connectivity under the open boundary conditions: \begin{thm} Assume (A1) holds.
+Then for System II (or System I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), $\{G(t)\}_{t=0}^{\infty}$ is not uniformly jointly weakly connected with probability $1$. \end{thm} The proof of this theorem which uses the idea appearing in the proof of Lemma \ref{lem3} is put in Appendix \ref{App_result_2}.

-The colorful collective motion of groups of animals attracts much attention from various fields.
-An existing basic question is what the behind laws of the collective motion are.
-Furthermore, do these laws exist some common ground?
-We give two theorems concerning with turn, vortex, bifurcation and merge:

-\begin{thm} For system II (or system I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), the events of turn, bifurcation and merge will happen infinite times with probability $1$. \end{thm}
+The colorful collective motion of animals has fascinated scientists from a wide array of fields.
+What exactly are the basic laws of collective motion, and how can they be understood empirically?
+Furthermore, what are the commonalities among the different factors in these laws?
+We established two theorems that concern turn, vortex, bifurcation, and merging: \begin{thm} Assume (A1) holds.
+Then for System II (or System I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), the events of turn, bifurcation and merging will happen an infinite number of times with probability $1$. \end{thm}